hipay/hipay-docs/hipay-professional-sdk-magento/1-Home.md

 ## Test mode

-To use the test mode, you have to use a HiPay Direct test account.
+To use the test mode, you have to use a HiPay Professional test account.
 Test transactions are charged with virtual amounts, so you can easily test as many transactions as necessary.

-You can create a test account on [the HiPay Direct test website](https://test-www.hipaydirect.com/).
+You can create a test account on [the HiPay Professional test website](https://test-www.hipaydirect.com/).
 If you need help with the test mode, please submit a support ticket.

 ## Customization